 - Click the Gear icon in the top right corner and choose Edit Page.

-- On the left sidebar, click and drag Visualforce over onto the console wherever you want Glance to be placed.
-(It is recommended that it’s placed high enough so the agent doesn’t have to scroll down to get to it.)
+- On the left sidebar, under Custom – Managed, click and drag Glance over onto the console wherever you want Glance to be placed.

 - Click Save.

 - You might be prompted to assign the record page.

 - After you assign the record page, click Save.

 - In the top right corner, click Back.

 - Repeat steps 2 to 11 for any other Lightning Record Pages you want to add Glance to.

 Follow these steps to add a Glance button to standard objects you will be using with Glance.
 This example uses Lead layouts.

 - On the top-right of your Glance for Salesforce app, click on your Username.

 - Select Setup from the drop-down menu.